 You don't need to spend an arm and a leg to get a good night's sleep in the outdoors | Credit: Jason Hummel

-Premium camping stoves are made with heat output and flame control that can rival your home kitchen, but these models can cost you $150 or more.
-For the casual camp chef, the Coleman Cascade Classic is a tried-and-true stove for just $100.
-The Cascade is the bread-and-butter of camp stoves: It’s simple to operate and features two burners so you can boil water for coffee while flipping your pancakes.
+Premium camping stoves are made with heat output and flame control that can rival your home kitchen, but these models can cost $190 or more.
+For the casual camp chef, the Coleman Cascade Classic is a tried-and-true stove for a good price, though it did go up $30 from last season.
+Still, the Cascade is simple to operate and features two burners so you can boil water for coffee while flipping pancakes.
 It also includes push-button ignition to keep your hands safe during start-up, which is fairly uncommon at this price point.
-More expensive models will come with their own stand or a larger cooking surface (some even have three burners), but for simple camp cooking, the Cascade can be everything you need and nothing you don't.
-For around $40 less on Amazon at the time of publishing, Coleman's own Triton is a little more powerful but sacrifices some precision and doesn't come with auto ignition (you'll need to spend up for that).
+More expensive models often have a larger cooking surface (some even have three burners), but for simple camp cooking, the Cascade has everything you need and nothing you don't.
+For around $120, Coleman's own Triton is a little more powerful but sacrifices some precision and doesn't come with auto ignition.

 You can easily spend $100 or more on a camping chair, and you might be rewarded with features like a recliner, rocker, or even a built-in footrest.
 But that begs the question: Do you really need all these bells and whistles?
 In our opinion, a great camp chair simply needs to be comfortable and stable, which is why the Coleman Cooler Quad has won our hearts.
-And we’re not sure what we’re more excited about: the $45 price tag or the built-in cooler.
+And we’re not sure what we’re more excited about: the $54 price tag (often found for less) or the built-in cooler.
 The Cooler Quad also has a wide seat and tall back (both padded for comfort), and its tough fabrics will stand the test of time.
-It’s not lightweight or super packable, and the steel frame can rust overtime (especially if you leave it out in the rain), but the Quad is all most campers need at a good price.
-If you're willing to forgo the cooler, you can save even more cash with Coleman's $30 Broadband Mesh Quad Chair.
+It’s not lightweight or super packable, and the steel frame can rust over time if you leave it out in the rain, but the Quad is all most campers need at a good price.
+If you're willing to forgo the cooler, Coleman's Broadband Mesh Quad Chair is just $35, or you can go for double seating with the Kelty Low Loveseat for $130.

 Camping gear (Coleman Oversized Quad Chair Cooler)